iamlucasvieira/my-resume-cli/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-With `my-resume-clu` installed, you only need to run the command `lucas-cli` on your terminal.
+With `my-resume-cli` installed, you only need to run the command `lucas-cli` on your terminal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>